New Build

 House Performance

-This technology harnesses solar energy during the summer months through use of PV-T (Photovoltaic Thermal) panels and stores this heat in the clay soil underneath the house to be extracted during winter months to provide heating.
+This innovative technology captures solar energy in summer via PV-T (Photovoltaic Thermal) panels and stores it in the clay soil beneath the house.
+In winter, the stored heat is extracted to provide warmth, dramatically reducing reliance on external energy sources.